Rónán Mac Con Iomaire: Career

 He was appointed Leascheannaire (deputy head) of Ireland's national Irish-language radio broadcaster, RTÉ Raidió na Gaeltachta, in 2011.

-In 2014, he was appointed RTÉ's first ever group head, Irish Language.
+In 2014, he was appointed RTÉ's first ever Group Head of Irish Language.

 In 2019, he became Director of Regional & Community Development & Language with Údarás na Gaeltachta.

 Writing

-Mac Con Iomaire is the author of Rocky Ros Muc (Cló Iar-Chonnachta), a biography of Irish boxer Seán Mannion, who fought for the light-middleweight world championship in Madison Square Garden, New York in 1984.
+Mac Con Iomaire is the author of three books.
+Rocky Ros Muc (Cló Iar-Chonnachta), a biography of Irish boxer Seán Mannion, who fought for the light-middleweight world championship in Madison Square Garden, New York in 1984, earned Mac Con Iomaire the New Writer of the Year Award at the Oireachtas Literary Awards in 2013.
 The book looks at how Mannion, who won the US light-middleweight title in 1983, escaped a future as one of Whitey Bulger's henchmen and climbed his way to the top of the rankings in what was one of the most competitive weight divisions in boxing history, and how drink and depression put an end to his ambitions of glory.

 US publishers Rowman & Littlefield published Mac Con Iomaire's second book, The Man Who Was Never Knocked Down, in 2018, an English-language telling of Seán Mannion's story.
 The book, which was well-reviewed, was initially launched into the North American market before being released in Ireland and the UK.

+In 2024, Mac Con Iomaire published An Ghluaiseacht: Scéal Chearta Sibhialta na Gaeltachta (Cló Iar-Chonnachta), the story of the radical generation who stood their ground for the rights of the Gaeltacht people, and the Civil Rights Movement they founded that transformed the Gaeltacht from the ground up.
+Among the positive reviews for the book, it has been highlighted as one of the best Irish-language books of 2025.

 Rocky Ros Muc was developed as a feature-length documentary by Below the Radar TV in 2017, and has won awards at the Boston Irish Film Festival, the Galway Film Fleadh, and the Celtic Media Festival, among other awards.
 Mac Con Iomaire was associate producer and contributor.

 Along with being the first Irish-language documentary to be long-listed for the Oscars, and achieving a cinema release in both the US and Ireland, Rocky Ros Muc received numerous positive reviews.

-Rónán Mac Con Iomaire was awarded the New Writer of the Year award for his work on Rocky Ros Muc at the Oireachtas Literary Awards in October 2013.

 He is a contributor to Scéal Scéil, an insight into the way the modern Irish journalist operates.
-Scéal Scéil, edited by Breandán Delap will be published by Cois Life in 2014.
+Scéal Scéil, edited by Breandán Delap (Cois Life, 2014)., as well as Comhrá Cosáin, a compilation of agallaimh beirte and lúibíní (see below) edited by Fearghas Mac Lochlainn.

 Mac Con Iomaire is also a writer and performer of agallaimh beirte (a usually humorous conversation in verse between two people) and lúibíní (the same as an agallamh beirte, except that the verses are sung), and has won a number of awards at Oireachtas na Gaeilge.

-Sports

-Mac Con Iomaire is a keen triathlete and runner and in 2010, founded TríSpórt, a triathlon club for the Connemara and Aran Islands area.
-The club has seen considerable success since its foundation, and organises two events per year, the Conamara 10k in Carna, Co.
-Galway and the Conamara Duathlon in An Cheathrú Rua, Co.
-Galway.
-The club assists in the organisation of the Tour de Conamara cycling event in Clifden.

-He is also a keen sailor and spent many years organising the Galway hooker maritime festival, Féile an Dóilín.
+In 2024, he won the Oireachtas's Comórtas na nAmhrán Nuachumtha.